 Wood, tools, nails, drills, decoration, curtains - the rest

-I built a modern van from the inside that I could really live in for multiple months.
+I built a modern van from the inside that I could really live in for a longer time.
 This meant for me a good fridge, good ventilation, good cushions and some luxury items.
 This also adds to the value of the van in case I want to rent it out later.

-For an overview of how much I spent every month on the road, see the FAQ on vanlife here.
+For an overview of my living costs, check how much I spent vanlifing every month.

 I tried to buy from professional (smaller) parties that would have the time to properly explain me things.
 For example, I purchased my solar installation for my campervan from a smaller company and the guy really look the time to explain me things.
 This way I felt confident I made the right choice and that I could aways come back with questions.

 Also, as you can see in the picture below, I bought a kitchenette and my cupboard that includes the fridge from a camper building company to speed up the process.
 If I would have been able to do this project full-time I would have built everything myself, but this was an efficient option (kitchen one weekend, cupboard one day).